adrianhorning08/vinyasa/README.md

 end
 ```

-Then the data would hit my reducers, and update my state appropriately.
+Then the data would hit my reducers, and update my Redux store appropriately.

 ## Ideas for Future Work